 ‘This is the path I’ve chosen,’ she tells me.
 ‘And I know it was the right one.’

 ‘How do you know?’

-‘It’s easy to find it, really.
+‘It’s actually quite easy to find it.
 You just look for the one that looks clear.
-All the other paths have road signs all over.’
+All the other paths have road signs.’

 ‘Road signs?’
 I laugh.

 ‘Just the usual: right–wrong, failure–success, happiness–fear.
 It’s confusing as hell.
 You’re being told to slow down and speed up all the time.
 The real fun beings when you come to a crossroads and don’t know what to choose.
 Your heart is giving you the silent treatment, because so did you.
 At some point, you ask your friends for advice and have debates over things that don’t mean anything to you, and you wonder how boring life got as you got older,’ she laughs.
 ‘Your path is clear, and it’s yours alone.
 That’s how you recognise it.
 You walk down the street whistling, and every once in a while you let out a “This is one-on-one, you and me, God!
 And it’s going great!”‘

 I wonder what it means when I feel that I failed as a writer, but I decide not to ask her.